Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 ### Conclusion:

+- A tuned Random Forest model (max_depth = 6, n_estimators = 200) delivered the best performance, achieving 82% recall and 70% precision with a threshold of 0.33.
+- Unity Catalog enabled governed data access, SHAP provided explainability, and MLflow ensured reproducible training, tracking, and deployment.
 ---

 ### HIGH RISK FACTORS FROM MODEL AND RECOMMENDATIONS TO HR TEAMS:

-- Overtime, Low job satisfaction and Poor work-life balance - Monitor satisfaction & workload monthly.
+- Overtime, Low Job satisfaction and Poor work-life balance - Monitor satisfaction & workload monthly.
 - Employees with long commutes or frequent travel - Enable flexible work or hybrid policies.
 - Employees with limited growth, low income or recognition  - Design retention bonuses or stock options.